 Overnight: Phnom Penh | Breakfast, Dinner

-Today we’ll enjoy a full day sightseeing tour of Phnom Penh starting at the National Museum of Fine Arts, a graceful terracotta building of traditional design housing the world’s finest collection of Khmer sculpture.
-We continue with the Royal Palace and Silver Pagoda, famed for its lavish decorations – the floors are paved with silver tiles and statues of Buddha are encrusted with thousands of diamonds.
+Today we’ll enjoy a full day sightseeing tour of Phnom Penh, starting at the National Museum of Fine Arts.
+Explore this graceful terracotta building, which houses the world’s finest collection of Khmer sculptures.
+We continue to the Royal Palace and Silver Pagoda, famed for its lavish decorations – the floors are paved with silver tiles and statues of Buddha are encrusted with thousands of diamonds.